AlonEirew/cross-doc-event-coref/README.md

 This project model code was used in the paper <a href="https://www.aclweb.org/anthology/2021.naacl-main.198/">״WEC: Deriving a Large-scale Cross-document Event Coreference dataset from Wikipedia״</a> for the cross document event coreference baseline model for WEC-Eng.

 ## WEC-Eng Pre-trained Model
-Can be downloaded from huggingface hub<a href="https://huggingface.co/Alon/wec">https://huggingface.co/Alon/wec</a>
+Can be downloaded from huggingface hub: <a href="https://huggingface.co/Alon/wec">https://huggingface.co/Alon/wec</a>

 ## WEC-Eng Dataset
 WEC-Eng can be download from huggingface hub: [https://huggingface.co/datasets/biu-nlp/WEC-Eng](https://huggingface.co/datasets/biu-nlp/WEC-Eng)